 Manchester Academic Charter School

-Our Pittsburgh office partners with the Manchester Academic Charter School on various law-related projects.
-These include helping the students draft a “bill of rights” for their school, preparing the students for a mock trial, setting up the school’s youth court, and sponsoring an eighth grade trip to Harrisburg where the students can meet with legislative leaders and advocate for restorative justice.
+Our Pittsburgh office has partnered with the Manchester Academic Charter School on various law-related projects.
+These include helping the students draft a “bill of rights” for their school, preparing the students for a mock trial, setting up the school’s youth court, and sponsoring an eighth grade trip to Harrisburg where the students meet with legislative leaders and advocate for restorative justice.

 Turning Points for Children

-For the last two years, Schnader has teamed up with Turning Points, the largest coordinator of services for foster children in Philadelphia, to participate in a Day of Service in commemoration of Dr. Martin Luther King.
-In 2017, Schnader purchased items to create 50 “care kits,” a duffle bag equipped with essential items needed by a fostered child to make the transition into a new home more comfortable.
+Schnader teamed up with Turning Points, the largest coordinator of services for foster children in Philadelphia, to participate in a Day of Service in commemoration of Dr. Martin Luther King.
+Schnader purchased items to create 50 “care kits,” a duffle bag equipped with essential items needed by a fostered child to make the transition into a new home more comfortable.
 The care kits were created for children from newborns to teens and included age appropriate toiletries, books, school and art supplies and small toys.

-In 2018, in collaboration with Turning Points, we designed and taught a pilot life skills seminar for young adults aging out of the foster care system.
+The following year, we designed and taught a pilot life skills seminar for young adults aging out of the foster care system.
 The seminar focused on the skills needed to land a first job: gathering information needed for the application process; the dos and don’ts of interviewing; how to open a bank account and how to secure vital documents needed for the application process.
 At the end of the seminar, each young adult was given a “launch kit” that included many of the basic items needed to live independently.
 The launch kits were funded by donations from Schnader staff and attorneys, along with a generous donation from Spikes Trophies that allowed us to provide folios for interviews.
 Over 20 additional launch kits were sent to Turning Points for distribution.
-The seminar was a great success and Turning Points has asked Schnader to present the seminar to its next group of young adults.

 Cookies and other fun ways to serve